 History 305.
 Topics in History.
-Revolution.
+Asia.

-Students take part in two historical role-playing games informed by classic texts: the American Revolution as it unfolded in New York City, 1775-1776 and the events in the Paris of 1791 during the French Revolution.
+Students take part in two historical role-playing games informed by classic texts: the Ming Dynasty succession crisis in 1587 China and the decisions surrounding Indian independence from the British Empire in 1948.
 Focus on developing skills-speaking, writing, critical thinking, problem solving, leadership, and teamwork-in order to prevail in elaborate and complicated simulations.
 Open to second-year students and above.
 3 Credits.